Exciting Educational Adventures in Da Nang with kids

 Overall, it’s worth a visit if you’re interested in learning about the war, though you should supplement your visit with other resources.

-Other great Museums to check out in Da Nang
+Other great Museums to see in Da Nang with Kids

 - Danang Fine Arts Museum: (Google Maps) Open 8am – 5pm | 20k VND/person (about $0.80)